arnab2001/Optischema-Slim/README.md

 - Interactive query tables with sorting and filtering
 - Performance badges and visual indicators
 - Keyboard navigation and accessibility features
+- Advanced analytics with heat maps and trend visualization
+- Export functionality for reports and data

 ## 🛠️ Development